 3.4.1 Expected Duration Of Project

 Start Date: April 2017

-Other Key Milestones with Dates: ·
+Other Key Milestones with Dates:

 Expected Completion Date: March 2020

 3.4.2 Estimate of Officer Time Required: -

 Officer's Name No. Of Hours Is officer available?

 Engineering & Property Services Manager Yes

 Principal Engineer 50 Yes

 Senior Technician 80 Yes

 Comment by Property Services: Engineers will be a vailable to proceed &

 commit resource to

-Comment by Information Systems (if new IT system): N/A
+Comment by Information Systems (if new IT system): N/A . ,

 Comment by Green Team: Need to use sustai nable materials (if

 possible)

 Paints

-Locally sou
+rced materials

 sourced softwoods and

 hardwoods

-Try to use environmentally aware
+environmentally aware

 contractors

-Comment by Equalities Officer: If the surfaces are repaired and maintained
+Comment by Equalities Officer: If the curfaces are ropaired and maintained

-Comment by Equanties Officer. everyone benefits, but especially those with
+Comment by Equanties Officer.
+If the surfaces are repaired and maintained everyone benefits, but especially those with

-mobility/sight problems, wheelchair users,
+lems, wheelchair users,

 buggies, and disabled

 blue badge holders

-Comment by Other Services requiring ns officer will be available significant input: to advise on any P R issues.
+Comment by Other Services requiring ns officer will be available

+significant input: to advise on any P R issues.

 3.4.3 Risk Assessment

-Risk Steps taken to mitiga ate Risk
+Risk Steps taken to mitigate ate Risk

 Funding bid not successful. repairs and maintenance

-9 to minimise risk to public
+from revenue budget to minimise risk to public

-nents or enhancements.
+• safety.
+No improvements or enhancements.

 nue budget needs to

-increase to maintain n nınımaı requirements.
+increase to maintain n ninimai requirements.